DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 - Setting up the mainframe's networking
 - Mainframe needs software bodging because the hardware is so janky

-- [ ] Redo menu save management
+- [~] Redo menu save management
 	- [ ] "Manage slots" rather than "save to current" and "load arbitrary"
-	- [ ] Make it so "new game" isn't the first option -- so people mashing `A` won't erase their save by accident
+	- [x] Make it so "new game" isn't the first option -- so people mashing `A` won't erase their save by accident
+- [~] Load correct map on game start (depending on what chapter; currently they all load to town)
-- [ ] Old dudes need better excuse for not comming along; can't the player make a backdoor for them to come in?
+- [ ] Old dudes need better excuse for not coming along; can't the player make a backdoor for them to come in?
-- [ ] If dialog state is open, don't say "Weird, I can't get Ring Zero to work"
-- [ ] Lambda should tell you the parts will show up on the map
 - [ ] People keep trying to `look` at inventory items or arbitrary stuff.
 How to handle this?
-- [ ] Load correct map on game start (depending on what chapter; currently they all load to town)
 - [ ] You should be able to ask the wizard for Bert messages (currently he ignores the question, and Lambda has `any messages` behavior)
 - [ ] `Look` should list items you can pick up
 - [ ] Second thing to do in town?